The History of CoffeeThe History of Coffee

 Another theory suggests that it comes from ‘qaha’, an Arabic term meaning ‘to lack hunger’, in reference to the drink’s appetite-suppressing properties.

 “I put instant coffee in a microwave oven and almost went back in time.”
-Steven Wright.

-The Legendary Origins of Coffee: Myth and Reality
+The Origins of Coffee: Myth and Reality

+The legend has it that a goat herder named Kaldi discovered coffee in the 9th century in Ethiopia, Africa.
 He noticed his goats became more energetic and playful after eating the red berries of a plant, so he tried the berries himself and felt the same effects.

 Kaldi then took some cherries to a nearby monastery, where a monk brewed them into a drink, which helped him stay awake during his prayers, and soon coffee gained popularity amongst the other monks.